What do these two things have to do with each other? At first glance – it might seem like there’s absolutely nothing at all.

 Cam chain vs. timing chain – what’s the difference?

-Not much – apart from the choice of words, there’s no difference between a “cam chain” and a “timing chain.”
+Not much – apart from the choice of words, there’s no difference.
+They’re pretty much the same.

 What are some common loose cam chain symptoms?

 Do you hear a rattling sound coming from your motorcycle’s engine?
-If you do, that’s the most obvious sign that your cam chain is too loose.
+If you do, that’s the most obvious sign that you have a loose chain.

 How is valve timing set?